smadi0x86/CSC-RedOps/Start/0x1-Mindset/README.md

 ```
 It’s the application of the skills against the laws that makes the mindset:
 ```
-1 - ***The first law of AMs states that you start with the end in mind, knowing your objective.
+- ***The first law of AMs states that you start with the end in mind, knowing your objective.
 This will allow you to use laws 2, 3, and 4 most effectively.***
-2 -  ***Law 2 states that you gather, weaponize, and leverage information for the good of the objective, this is how you serve law 1.***
+- ***Law 2 states that you gather, weaponize, and leverage information for the good of the objective, this is how you serve law 1.***
-3 -  ***Law 3 says that you never break pretext.
+- ***Law 3 says that you never break pretext.
 You must remain disguised as a threat at all times.***
-4 - ***Law 4 tells you that everything you do is for the benefit of the objective.***
+- ***Law 4 tells you that everything you do is for the benefit of the objective.***
-The objective is the central point from which all moves an attacker makes is depending on it.***
+***The objective is the central point from which all moves an attacker makes is depending on it.***